 When to Worry About Leg Cramps?
 A Complete Guide

-• Preventive measures against leg cramps include regular stretching, staying hydrated, staying active, wearing supportive footwear, and keeping the bedding loose at the foot of the bed.
+• Prevention and treatment strategies for leg cramps include regular stretching, staying hydrated, wearing supportive footwear, and maintaining an active lifestyle.

 • It is recommended to consult with a healthcare provider if leg cramps persist despite these measures.